 Resolutions are passed at the annual convention on a wide variety of topics, as you'll see when you start reviewing them.

 Veterans For Peace Policy and Procedures document.
-Originally adopted May 2007 by the Board of Directors and revised January 2013.
+Originally adopted in 2007 by the Board of Directors and revised in 2013, 2018, and 2020.

 This policy, signed by Board members annually, is to make it clear that Staff and Board members are to declare if they or their immediate family members have any material, financial interest that "impairs his or her independence in the discharge of his or her duties" for VFP.